Neutis/neutis-docs/docs/hardware-integration/power.md

 |VDD_RTC_IN|3,0V||3,3V|

 !!!
 Warning
-    Be careful higher core frequency needs higher voltage on CORE_POWER_IN
+    A higher core frequency requires a higher voltage on CORE_POWER_IN

 ## Absolute maximum ratings

 |Value|Mix|Max|
 |:-:|:-:|:-:|